 * Puppies will need up to 3 vaccinations to boost their systems up to full immunity.
 These are done at 6, 10 and 12 weeks of age or 2-4 weeks apart depending on what age you get your pup.*

 This worm is carried by mosquitos and can be transmitted by a single bite from an infected mosquito.
 The worm travels in the blood stream and grows in the heart, which is why it’s given its name.
-This worm then grows within the heart filling up all the cavities, which affects how the heart works and can be fatal if not treated.
+This worm then grows within the heart filling up all the cavities, which affects how the heart works.
+This can be fatal if not treated.

 Intestinal worms can be transmitted in a variety of ways, usually through direct contact with eggs or an animal with an active infestation.
-Even as puppies they can be carrying the worms transmitted in the mother milk.
+Even as puppies they can be carrying the worms transmitted in the mothers milk.
 At Morningside Vet Clinic we recommend that they are wormed fortnightly between the ages of 6 and 12 weeks, and then monthly until they are 6 months old.
 Once your pet is older than 6 months it’s recommended every 3 months for life.
-At Morningside Vet Clinic we recommend Milbemax or Drontal allwormer.
-Both products cover all the intestinal worms (tapeworm, roundworm, hookworm and whipworm).
+We recommend Milbemax or Drontal allwormer.
+Both products cover a broad spectrum of intestinal worms (tapeworm, roundworm, hookworm and whipworm).

 TICKS ARE AN ALL YEAR ROUND PROBLEM!!
 Some people believe that they only come around in the warmer months, but we see tick cases throughout the year